Hi Dr Justin,

-The fact that your child is waking up at night is not a problem.
+The fact that your child is waking up at night is not a problem and you don't need to discipline a child for it.
 It’s supposed to happen like that.
 I’m more concerned that your child is getting enough sleep (and same goes for you!), and that you can help him get back to sleep easily.

 How much sleep do our children need?